facebookarchive/caffe2/_docs/getting-started/mac.md

 |Python errors
 ----|-----
 Python version | [Python](https://www.python.org/) is core to run Caffe2.
-We currently require [Python2.7](https://www.python.org/download/releases/2.7/).
-MacOSx Sierra comes pre-installed with Python 2.7.10, but you may need to update to run Caffe2.
+We currently require [Python2.7](https://www.python.org/download/releases/2.7/). macOS Sierra comes pre-installed with Python 2.7.10, but you may need to update to run Caffe2.
 To check your version: `python --version`
 Solution | You can install the package for Python: `brew install python` or install [Anaconda](https://www.continuum.io/downloads).
 Python environment | You may have another version of Python installed or need to support Python version 3 for other projects.
 Solution | Try virtualenv or Anaconda.
 The [Anaconda](https://www.continuum.io/downloads) platform provides a single script to install many of the necessary packages for Caffe2, including Python.
 Using Anaconda is outside the scope of these instructions, but if you are interested, it may work well for you.